 Finally, I quickly cut out some triangles from the green paper we had around the house.
 I added them to the paper for the trees on the tree farm.

-I grabbed our wooden track bins and placed them in front of the Christmas invitation to play.
+I grabbed our wooden track bins and placed them before the Christmas invitation to play.
 The rest of the play is up to the children!

 RELATED: Need a fantastic DIY Christmas gift?
 You will love these fingerprint holiday lights!

 PRO TIP: It is an excellent idea to begin looking for used tracks that families in your neighborhood may have grown out of.
-Our first collection of tracks was a large hand me down set from a family member.
+Our first collection of tracks was a large hand-me-down set from a family member.
+The Play Trains site has the best extensions to put the tracks to great use.

 - Wooden tracks starter set